kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/targetgroupconfig.md

 This means a Service-level TGC only needs to specify the fields it wants to override — all other fields are inherited from the Gateway-level default TGC automatically.

+> **Note:**
+>
+> - The default TGC provides fallback values, not enforced policies.
+A Service-level TGC can always override any field set by the default TGC.
+The `mergingMode` on the GatewayClass LBC only controls precedence between the GatewayClass and Gateway default TGCs — it does not prevent Service-level overrides.
-> **Note:** The merge is shallow at the `TargetGroupProps` field level.
+> - The merge is shallow at the `TargetGroupProps` field level.
 For example, if a Service TGC sets `healthCheckConfig`, the entire health check block comes from the Service TGC — individual sub-fields like `healthCheckInterval` are not merged from the default TGC. `tags` and `targetGroupAttributes` are the exception: these are merged at the key level across both TGCs.

 ### GatewayClass + Gateway Default TGC Merging